-It was on Sable Island that Sarah met Reuben Alexander Naugle (sometimes Alexander Reuben Naugle, b.
-September 1878) who, after being a labourer there for several years, was appointed Keeper of Sable Island’s #2 Station in June of 1904.
-The couple married in October 1904 and started their family, later moving on to Sable Island’s Life Saving Station #3.
+It was on Sable Island that Sarah met her husband Reuben Alexander Naugle (sometimes Alexander Reuben Naugle, b.
+September 1878).
+After being a labourer there for several years, he was appointed Keeper of Sable Island’s #2 Station in June of 1904.
+They married in October 1904 and started their family, later moving on to Sable Island’s Life Saving Station #3.

 Reuben Alexander Naugle died in 1961, and Sarah Ann Naugle in 1963.